nigow/TradingSystem/phase1/README.md

 4. Logout
 ```

-From there, you'll be shown a list of users.
-Enter the number to the left of a user to trade with them.
+From there, you'll be shown a list of items you possess.
+Enter the number to the left of an item to trade with them, then you will be prompted to select a user similarly.
 Note that you can only make a two-way trade or lend an item to a user using this option (you cannot request an item from them and offer nothing in return).

 #### Trading From an Item in Your Wishlist